 Whilst researching the active ingredients of these pesticide sprays in Home Depot's aisle I had also read some useful information when it came to exterminating wasps.
 First of all, wasps are much more aggressive than bees and can repeatedly sting you because their stinger does not fall off.
 Yikes!
 So clearly, I needed to make sure I could spray these suckers from as far away as possible and then run back to the safety of my house before being repeatedly stung.
 Secondly, wasps are more docile at night, don't shine light directly on them and you'll have extra time to spray and run before risking getting stung.
 Since I purchased two different pesticide sprays I figured I would test their spray distance and use the one that sprayed the furthest.

 Around 9 p.m. at night I tackled the wasps nest that invaded my backyard.
 Well, I didn't really tackle it.
 I got about 5 feet away and sprayed it with the Spectracide Pro pesticide.
-The wasps began to make noise, twitch their wings and boom!
+The wasp nest began to hum as its inhabitants became alert, twitching their wings and boom!
 One by one they fell to the floor.
 The spray had worked.
 The pyrethroids had infiltrated the nerve endings in the insects and killed them; the chemical works by delaying the closure of voltage gated sodium ion channels in the insects.
 This basically causes the insect to spasm to death due to loss of coordination and paralysis, imagine if all of your nerve endings just began firing without proper control, your brain would short circuit so to speak.
 The wasps were dead.
 I was a happy homeowner.
 For just a couple of dollars I had eliminated my growing wasp problem.
 I estimate the wasp nest was home to 5-10 wasps.

 Become a Slide-Lok Floor & Cabinet Dealer